stb06/Pure_Risk_of_Rain_Returns/README.md

 - Non-temporary shields gate against HP damage.
 - Some enemies are added and any enemy that isn't in RoRR is removed.
 - Some enemies' abilities are removed.
-- Blighted elites are added and some elites are changed.
+- Blighted elites are added, some elites are changed, and tier 2 elites are removed.
 - Fogbound Lagoon is added, stage order is modified, stages look more like their RoRR equivalent, and any stage other than Bulwark's Ambry that doesn't have a RoRR equivalent is removed.
 # Important Info
 - Please don't update any of the mods if they ask you to.
 It can mess with the behavior of things, and possibly cause the modpack to break.